Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Strathalbyn is lower than average nationally.
-The median income is $45,688 and the average is $57,044.
-This contrasts with Rest of SA where the median income is $48,920 and the average is $58,933.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Strathalbyn would be approximately $49,709 (median) and $62,064 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Strathalbyn all fall between the 17th and 17th percentiles nationally.
-Income distribution shows that 29.2% of individuals earn between $1,500 - 2,999, reflecting regional patterns where 27.5% occupy this range.
-Housing affordability pressures are severe in Strathalbyn with only 84.3% of income remaining, ranking at the 18th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Strathalbyn, median income is $45,688 and average income is $57,044.
+This is lower than national averages of a median income of $48,920 and an average income of $58,933 for Rest of SA.
+Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes as of September 2025 would be approximately $49,709 (median) and $62,064 (average).
+Census data indicates that household, family, and personal incomes in Strathalbyn all fall between the 17th and 17th percentiles nationally.
+Income distribution shows that 29.2% of individuals earn between $1,500 - 2,999, reflecting regional patterns where 27.5% also occupy this range.
+Housing affordability pressures are severe in Strathalbyn, with only 84.3% of income remaining after housing costs, ranking at the 18th percentile nationally.

 Frequently Asked Questions - Income